YosysHQ-GmbH/blog_yosyshq/content/post/2023/05-colorlight-part-2.md

 The FPGA workflow consists of a few more steps compared to the usual software toolchain workflow.

-The Verilog source code, which is a description of the logic that makes up the FPGA design, first needs to be synthesized.
+The Verilog source, which is a description of the logic that makes up the FPGA design, first needs to be synthesized.
 The synthesis process scans through all the source files and libraries to find out the hierarchy of the modules, starting with the specified top module.
 The result of this process is a low level logical representation of all the abstract components that will make up the final design.
-In Yosys, this step is done by the `yosys` program, and results in a JSON file.
+In the FPGA flow, this step is done by the `yosys` program, and results in a JSON file.

 The next step in the toolchain is place-and-route.
 This is where the process becomes specific to the target FPGA family, because it takes the abstract components and maps it to physical parts that make up the FPGA.